mattermost/mattermost-handbook/operations/finance/staff-member-expenses/airfare-and-traveling.md

 If you are working with the Travel Team, please complete the following information gathering [Form](https://docs.google.com/forms/d/10gGN9sj85HGp7PYoB-QHREEs7X0aF6rKYl7KxLFACO8/viewform?edit_requested=true).
 Please direct all travel related questions on the form.

-If handling your reservations, please follow the step by step instructions under [**United PassPlus Instructions**](https://docs.google.com/document/d/13rzgOBPWDo8nRq5AfEUF2GTPiA1wsY6jZYFNQKvxQSk/edit?usp=sharing) Should you need help with reservations, please call the following numbers: 800-727-7752 or 313-234-6903.
+If handling your reservations, please follow the step by step instructions under [**United PassPlus Instructions**](https://mattermost-my.sharepoint.com/:w:/p/carrie_warner/EY0HXA6pR1xOhKA3dy16r4cBH1fnuTHBaCsZDnSAh1eC3A?e=EzH6c8) Should you need help with reservations, please call the following numbers: 800-727-7752 or 313-234-6903.

 The United PassPlus Account can be used to book fares on all Star Alliance carriers.
 Simply use the details in the UATP Instructions as a credit card.
-If you run into issues, please reach out to Hanna Park (@hanna.park) or Amy Nicol (@amy.nicol).
+If you run into issues, please reach out to Amy Nicol (@amy.nicol).

 ### United PassPlus instructions

-For step by step on booking United Flights, refer to [UATP Instructions](https://docs.google.com/document/d/13rzgOBPWDo8nRq5AfEUF2GTPiA1wsY6jZYFNQKvxQSk/edit?usp=sharing)
+For step by step on booking United Flights, refer to [UATP Instructions](https://mattermost-my.sharepoint.com/:w:/p/carrie_warner/EY0HXA6pR1xOhKA3dy16r4cBH1fnuTHBaCsZDnSAh1eC3A?e=EzH6c8)

 ### Upgrades